JasonGuoStomachache/ipiu-xidian-Owl-VL/README.md

 ### Pre-trained weights

+You can contact us via [email](guojiaxuan@stu.xidian.edu.cn) to obtain the trained owl-vl weights, or you can reproduce our training process through the following steps.

 #### LLaVA
 To train owl-7B or 13B, you need to follow the [instruction](https://github.com/haotian-liu/LLaVA/blob/main/docs/MODEL_ZOO.md) to merge the LLaVA delta weights.
 Typically, we use the final weights `LLaVA-Lightning-7B-v1-1` and `LLaVA-13B-v1-1` merged from `liuhaotian/LLaVA-Lightning-7B-delta-v1-1` and `liuhaotian/LLaVA-13b-delta-v1-1`, respectively.
 For Llama2, we can directly use the LLaVA full weights `liuhaotian/llava-llama-2-13b-chat-lightning-preview`.